cisagov/get.gov/posts/2025-08-31-announcing-enterprise-mode.md

 <figure style="padding: 5px;">
 <img width="520" height="328" alt="A graphic depicting the admin and member roles, with available permissions" src="https://github.com/user-attachments/assets/ad3a11f9-5e18-44aa-aee1-826035ac20b9" title="Screenshot from the 'Add a new member' page" style="border: 1px solid;"/>
-<figcaption style="fort-style: italic;">Screenshot of a domain dashboard in enterprise mode</figcaption>
+<figcaption style="font-style: italic;">Screenshot of a domain dashboard in enterprise mode</figcaption>
 </figure>

 ## Centralized management for your organization